PennLINC/xcpEngine/docs/config/tutorial.rst

 3. Running a ASL processing pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Processing ASL data for computation of CBF  can be done using  .
+Processing ASL data for computation of CBF  can be done using
 `design files <https://github.com/PennBBL/xcpEngine/blob/master/designs/cbf.dsn>`_
 This will take the ASL,M0 (if available) and anatomical directory.
-The ASL image is run just like both anatomical anf functional connectivity pipelines.
+ASL processing steps is the same like  both anatomical anf functional connectivity pipelines,
+the only different is cohort file and design files.

 4. Arguments
 ~~~~~~~~~~~~